soninisha2709/soninisha2709/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on "Microsoft Dynamics 365 AX"
+- 🔭 I’m currently working on "Microsoft Dynamics 365 Finance & Operations"
-- 🌱 I’m currently learning "Microsoft Dynamics 365"
+- 🌱 I’m currently learning "Microsoft Dynamics 365 F&O"
 - 👯 I’m looking to collaborate on Field work
 - 🤔 I’m looking for help in "AZURE"
 - 💬 Ask me about my coding culture